Preview: This Low-Calorie Salad Dressing Recipe makes a Creamy Balsamic Dressing with yogurt that won’t break your calorie budget.

 Most published recipes for homemade dressing are high in calories because they contain lots of fat and sugar.
 While some types of oils are healthy in moderation, overdoing it can be tempting.
 (Speaking for myself here.)

-Then I thought about nonfat Greek yogurt.
+Then I thought about my favorite food group–YOGURT.

 - It’s creamy.

-- It’s low-calorie
+- It can be low-calorie

 - Not as tart as regular yogurt.